IntelligenceModding/thoriumdocs/docs/recipes.md

 ### Introduction

-Need help in crafting all machines and ingredients? <br>
+Need help crafting all the machines and ingredients?
 No problem!
-Head up to [Recipes](#all-recipes) and start crafting on all needed blocks for your own reactor!
+Head up to [Recipes](#all-recipes) and start crafting all the needed blocks for your own reactor!

-**You can also use the [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei){:target=”_blank”}   Mod to see all recipes and progresses ingame!**
+You can also use the [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei){:target=”_blank”}   Mod to see all recipes and progress in-game!

 <br>
 [Next > Machines](machines.md){ .md-button }